sellisttg/AVP/readme.md

 ####Given our proxy user base, a particular problem the team had to overcome was how to focus on user centric design (play 1, play 2, and play 3).
 This difficulty was eased by using personas to simuluate or user community and to serve as the basis of our product manager to develop the user stories.
 This approach paid dividends when our proxy users studied their personas and 'got into character' for design, testing and training efforts.
 ####Given our team's extensive experience with open source tools, when the goal was to "default to open (play 13)", we were able to integrate nearly three times as many open source tools than required by the RFI.
 #Evidence.
-####By following the links in this paragraph, the evidence of our team's Agile process is documented within GitHub.
+####The evidence of our team's Agile process is documented within GitHub.
 This evidence includes our artifacts from our open source Agile management tool "tree.taiga.io", "Action Shots" of the team during our Agile ceremonies and collaboration sessions, and many "screen prints" of code, smartphone photos of white boards as well as other more traditional documentation.
 The digital assets necessary to deploy and continue enhnancing this project are also available on GitHub.
 #OUR TECHNICAL APPROACH
 ##A. Assigned one (1) leader and gave that person authority and responsibility and held that person accountable for the quality of the prototype submitted.
 Using the [Digital Services Playbook - Play 6](https://playbook.cio.gov/#play6) as a guide, we identified **Jeremy Dean**, Director of Business Development as our Product Manager.